 When established the school had a staff of a Principal and 7 Teachers.
-The current enrolment (30th September 2018) is 650 and the staff includes 1 Administrative Principal, 1 Administrative Deputy Principal, 24 Class Teachers, 11 Full-time and 1 Part-Time Special Education Teachers, 2 English Language Teachers (E.A.L.) and 1 Support Teacher.
+The current enrolment (30th September 2019) is 644 and the staff includes 1 Administrative Principal, 1 Administrative Deputy Principal, 24 Class Teachers, 11 Full-time Special Education Teachers, 2 English Language Teachers (E.A.L.) and 1 Support Teacher.
 We are a Droichead school and facilitate the induction of newly qualified teachers.

 Board of Management

 The school is governed by the Board of Management with eight members: Chairperson, Fathers' Representative, Mothers' Representative, Principal Teacher, Teachers' Representative, Patron's Nominee, and two Members of the Community.
 The Board of Management is responsible for all aspects of the upkeep and maintenance of the school.
 It is also responsible for the employment of all staff.
 Strict accounting procedures are adhered to and all Board of Management accounts are audited annually and forwarded to the Finance Secretariat, Archbishop's House.

 This school has an active Parents' Association which works closely with the Board of Management and they support the school in many areas, especially by fundraising.
 They meet once a month during the School Year to work on collaborative projects such as: Fund Raising, Spring Day, First Communion, Junior Infant Meetings, Sports Day/Sponsored Jog, Yard Painting, School Siopa, Book Fair, Do This In Memory, Reading Initiative/supporting children in class, input into all school plans / policies and Safety Projects.

 The Association is/has been also involved in:

 - Reading Initiative / Supporting children in class